Herbert, Virginia Tech beat Duke 38-31 for 2-0 start - WHIZ News

 But the Blue Devils didn’t hold that lead long.
 Herbert answered with his huge kickoff return — it was originally ruled a touchdown before a replay review confirmed he stepped on the sideline — that set up a short go-ahead score from Burmeister.

-Chase Brice threw for 271 yards and a touchdown for Duke, which is off to its worst start in 14 years.
+Chase Brice threw for 271 yards and a touchdown for Duke, off to its worst start in 14 years.

+“We have enough playmakers to win football games,” Duke coach David Cutcliffe said.
+“It’s the most unique time in college football, most unique time in my career, so I don’t know what you have to do step by step.
+It’s different what we’re dealing with.
+You have to fight and you have to fight together.”

 THE TAKEAWAY

 Virginia Tech: The Hokes have won twice despite some tricky circumstances.
-They had a long wait for their postponed opening game then had to beat North Carolina State with 23 players and two full-time coaches unavailable.
+They were down 23 players and two full-time coaches for last week’s win against N.C.
+State.
 That number dipped slightly this time, but their strong ground game did not.
 The Hokies ran for 314 yards last week then surpassed that total with 324 more against the Blue Devils.

+“It definitely gives us some confidence,” Herbert said, adding: “It’s going to help set up the rest of our offense, so I think that definitely helps us down the road.”

+Duke: The Blue Devils entered this one with their worst start since a winless 2006 season before Cutcliffe’s arrival, which transformed the program into a regular bowl participant after years of struggle.
+They were in this one until the final minutes, but couldn’t take advantage of their best late opportunity.

 UP NEXT